 Melody Rose x Sir John Soane’s Museum

-In February 2020, Melody Rose won the Tableware International Award of Excellence 2020 in the Licensed Collaboration category for ‘A Rake’s Progress’ designed for the Sir John Soane’s Museum.
-Finalists in 19 categories were honoured for their exceptional talents, which was judged by a panel of 27 industry experts from retailers to designers.
+Winner of the Tableware International Award of Excellence 2020 in the Licensed Collaboration category for ‘A Rake’s Progress’ designed for the Sir John Soane’s Museum.
 The awards are bestowed to outstanding products, with the ‘A Rake’s Progress’ being chosen as the winner of the Licensed Collaboration category.
 The judges loved the unique designs and exquisite craftsmanship and commented that it was “a perfect design”.

 About ‘A Rake’s Progress’